MSKose/django-notes/Django Fundamentals/django-starter.md

 python -m venv env

 # 2. step (activating)
-source env/bin/activate  (env/Scripts/activate for Windows)
+source env/bin/activate (for MacOs) env/Scripts/activate (for Windows)

 # extra step if you want to deactivate your environment
 deactivate